Hotline TNT

-Hotline TNT is an American rock band from New York City.
+Hotline TNT is an American rock band from New York City, New York.
 The band is fronted by singer and guitarist Will Anderson, who writes and records all of their music and performs live with a rotating lineup of musicians.
 Their style is characterized by Anderson's wall-of-sound layering of distorted guitars and is often described as shoegaze.
 Hotline TNT have released three full-length albums, Nineteen in Love (2021), Cartwheel (2023) and Raspberry Moon (2025).

 History

 Formation and Nineteen in Love (2018–2021)

 Prior to the formation of Hotline TNT, Will Anderson was previously a member of a number of small indie rock bands, such as Happy Diving and Crazy Bugs.
-He most notably moved on to the Vancouver-based duo "Weed", where he released three studio albums between 2011 and 2017.
+He most notably moved on to the Vancouver-based indie rock band "Weed", with whom he released three studio albums between 2011 and 2017.
 Upon spending most of his twenties in local rock bands, he began to feel burned out, wondering if he should quit and focus on other aspects of his life.
 Additionally, his parents divorce and his pursuit of his Master's Degree in education took away from his focus on music.
 However, every time he began to seriously consider the change, he still found himself tinkering around with guitar riffs in his free time, unable to step away from music.
-In 2018, he decided to form his a new musical group, Hotline TNT.
+In 2018, he decided to form a new musical group, Hotline TNT.
 He established Hotline TNT as a band; he would be the sole constant member, while working with a rotating collection of other band members.
 Anderson refuses to disclose the meaning of the band's name; he states that he and the original band members he worked with made a vow not to publicly disclose it.

 A series of EPs were recorded and released by Anderson between 2018 and 2019: Cool If I Crash, Fireman's Carry, and Go Around Me.
 Moving into 2020, Anderson had secured a tour as the opener for indie musician Snail Mail, but the breakout of the COVID-19 pandemic cancelled the plans.
 Instead, Anderson would work on recording a song called "Stampede" for a local COVID charity compilation release, and with all of the downtime that came with the pandemic, proceeded to record the band's debut studio album, Nineteen in Love.
 The album was recorded entirely in GarageBand, without using any guitar amps or drum sets.
 The album was released in late 2021; initially exclusively on YouTube as one long video, where individual tracks could not be chosen.
 This was done both as a statement on how music streaming services were hurting the industry, and as a way to force listeners to play the entire album rather than just single songs.
 Anderson conceded it led to mixed results; it helped create a dedicated fanbase, but generally did not help with finding new listeners, and was eventually made more widely available.
 The band toured extensively in support of the album the following year, alongside self-releasing another EP, When You Find Out.